Travel 101 tickets

 Advantages of one-way tickets

-Sometimes it allows you to come up with trips not typically offered.
+Sometimes, it allows you to come up with trips not typically offered.

-For example, I might go through DC if I wanted to go from Chicago to New Orleans.
-This trip is not the trip that most people would like to take, but you want to try different trains when you’re a railfan.
-Later, we will cover another way to book that trip in the multi-city section.
+For example, I might want to go from Chicago to New Orleans via Washington, DC.
+This trip is not the trip that most people would like to take, but I did it because I wanted to try different trains.
+It was a way to travel on a route I had never traveled before.

 Disadvantages of one-way tickets